Incorporation of model accuracy in gravitational wave Bayesian inference: Methods

-For binary systems in which the spins contain non-zero components orthogonal to the orbital angular momentum, the intrinsic and extrinsic parameters couple and evolve in time.
-Our aim is to isolate the intrinsic parameter space, accordingly the mismatch to which we intend to fit should somehow be independent of the extrinsic parameters.
-For this purpose, we first map $\{\alpha,\delta,\psi\}$ into a single parameter known as the effective polarisability\cite{Harry:2016ijz} $\kappa$.
-We then prepare an evenly-spaced signal grid over the $\{\kappa, \varphi_\text{c},\iota\}_\text{s}\in [0, \pi/2]\otimes [0, 2\pi)\otimes [0,\pi]$ space with $7\times 6\times 7=294 $ elements.
-At each point in this signal grid, we compute the sky-optimised mismatch\cite{Harry:2016ijz, Gamba:2021ydi, MacUilliam:2024oif} between the signal and the model template from equation~\eqref{eq:mismatch}, where the parameter set we optimise over is \(\boldsymbol{\lambda}_\text{m}=\{t_\text{c}, \varphi_\text{c}, \kappa,\varphi_\text{spin}\}\).
-Here $\varphi_\text{spin}$ represents the freedom to rotate the in-plane spin (azimuthal) angles $\phi_1, \phi_2$ of $\mathbf{S}_1,\mathbf{S}_2 $ by a constant amount. $\kappa$ is optimised over analytically and optimisations over $\varphi_\text{c}$ and $\varphi_\text{spin}$ are performed numerically using dual annealing algorithms\cite{Pratten:2020ceb, Gamba:2021ydi, Thompson:2023ase}.
 With these optimisations, we arrive at the maximum possible match between the template and the signal at a given point $\{\kappa, \varphi_c,\iota\}_\text{s}$ in the signal grid.
 We repeat this procedure at every point of the 294-element grid then compute the mean of this set as our final result for the mismatch \be \mismatch_\text{av}:=\f{1}{294}\sum_{\text{s}=1}^{294}\mismatch(\kappa_\text{s},\varphi_\text{c,s},\iota_\text{s}) . \ee This is done to marginalise over any dependence of the mismatch on the sky position and inclination, thus obtaining values which depend exclusively on the intrinsic parameters of the source.
 We additionally retain the standard deviation $\sigma$ of the 294-mismatch set and use this as our error bar when needed.
 Note that our mean match, $1-\mismatch_\text{av}$, is a discretely averaged version of the sky-and-polarisation averaged faithfulness given by equation~(35) of Ramos-Buades~\emph{et al.}\cite{Ramos-Buades:2023ehm}.
 For the remainder of this article, we drop the subscript ``av'' from $\mismatch$.